Isla Baru Colombia: Your Complete Guide

 Use Hotel Transportation

 Due to the fact that Baru is quite a distance away from Cartagena, most hotels out there offer transportation at a small price.
-I stayed at Soy Local Baru, and our driver picked us up at the airport and then dropped us back to the airport when we departed (round-trip this cost about $60 split between two!
-A little on the pricier side but sooo worth it!)
-Our driver, Juanchito, was WONDERFUL.
-He waited at arrivals for us for two hours (immigration, ugh), and then picked us up for our early early departure at 5am.
-For us, arriving to a new country, this was just way easier and hassle-free!
+I stayed at Soy Local Baru, and our driver picked us up at the airport and then dropped us back to the airport when we departed (around $60 roundtrip split between two).

 What to Pack for a Two-Day Trip to Isla Baru

 Due to its proximity to the equator and along the Caribbean seas, Cartagena is known for being significantly warmer and more humid than most other parts of the country.
 The humidity here is unbelievable, and will take you by surprise when you exit the airport!
-My biggest advice is to bring loose fitting clothing and hats.
-All I wore on Baru were bikinis, cover-ups, and flowy clothing.

 Hats will also be your best friend, because the sun is very very strong and you’ll be thankful for a little shade.
-TIP; Bring a mix of shorts, skirts, and longer pants and tops.
+Bring a mix of shorts, skirts, and longer pants and tops.
 If you get burnt day one, you’ll be happy to cover-up your skin!
-Below is a mini packing guide for your two day Isla Baru trip! 👇
+Below is a mini packing guide for your two day Isla Baru trip!

 Isla Baru Hotels

 About an hour and a half from Cartagena airport is Playa Tranquilla.
 An alluring area of Isla Baru that’s lined with beach front properties, unique restaurants, soft sands, snorkeling, blue waters, and sociable locals.
 Soy Local Baru was our choice of accommodation, and it truly was the oasis getaway we needed.
-Immediately upon arrival we were blown away by the friendly atmosphere and warmth of this family-run business.
-Jose and his brother are out of this world hosts, and their cousin Juanchito was an excellent chauffeur to and from the hotel.

 The hotel has a few rooms, which all offer Caribbean sea views.
 While the rooms are not air conditioned, that thatching offers a night-time breeze, and circulating fans help during the day.
 Each room has its own, little outdoor area, so you can enjoy a morning coffee or cocktail with a view.

 There’s also a small kitchen on the property, run by the locals.
-They are WONDERFUL, and offer traditional Colombian meals like arepas with scrambled eggs and fresh caught fish with salad.
+They are amazing, and offer traditional Colombian meals like arepas with scrambled eggs and fresh caught fish with salad.
 The people who work at the hotel are just so friendly, and if needed will give you recommendations of where to eat, what to do in the area, and will even help you book some excursions at a good price!

 I would rate Soy Local Baru 5 stars for your Isla Baru, Colombia trip.
 The area of Playa Tranquilla is filled with locals staycationing (which is always a good sign!)
 It’s also an extremely safe area to stay.
 The family-feel and hospitality are the main reasons I’d 100% stay here again.